miker704/Strife/patch_V5_notes.md

     - Replaced create_server_icon.png with create_a_server_icon.svg.
     - Removed styles based on theme type from create a server modal.
     - Moved styles based on theme type from create a server modal to core root styles.
+    - Made a grammar edit in create a server modal.